pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export class DateRenderValue extends GenericRenderValue<Date> {
     constructor(data: Date | undefined);
 }

+// Warning: (ae-missing-release-tag) "DateSubFieldEqualsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DateSubFieldEqualsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface DateSubFieldEqualsScanCondition extends DateSubfieldScanCondition {
+    // (undocumented)
+    readonly target: SourceTzOffsetDateTime;
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.DateSubFieldEquals;
+}

+// @public (undocumented)
+export namespace DateSubFieldEqualsScanCondition {
+    // (undocumented)
+    export function isEqual(left: DateSubFieldEqualsScanCondition, right: DateSubFieldEqualsScanCondition): boolean;
+}

+// Warning: (ae-missing-release-tag) "DateSubFieldHasValueScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DateSubFieldHasValueScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface DateSubFieldHasValueScanCondition extends DateSubfieldScanCondition {
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.DateSubFieldHasValue;
+}

+// @public (undocumented)
+export namespace DateSubFieldHasValueScanCondition {
+    // (undocumented)
+    export function isEqual(left: DateSubFieldHasValueScanCondition, right: DateSubFieldHasValueScanCondition): boolean;
+}

+// Warning: (ae-missing-release-tag) "DateSubFieldInRangeScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DateSubFieldInRangeScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface DateSubFieldInRangeScanCondition extends DateSubfieldScanCondition {
+    // (undocumented)
+    readonly max: SourceTzOffsetDateTime | undefined;
+    // (undocumented)
+    readonly min: SourceTzOffsetDateTime | undefined;
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.DateSubFieldInRange;
+}

+// @public (undocumented)
+export namespace DateSubFieldInRangeScanCondition {
+    // (undocumented)
+    export function isEqual(left: DateSubFieldInRangeScanCondition, right: DateSubFieldInRangeScanCondition): boolean;
+}

+// Warning: (ae-missing-release-tag) "DateSubfieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface DateSubfieldScanCondition extends SubFieldScanCondition<ScanFormula.FieldId.Date, ScanFormula.DateSubFieldId> {
+}

 // Warning: (ae-missing-release-tag) "DateTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)